togarha/python_geotag/README.md

 - Zoom in to see individual markers more clearly
 - Check console (F12) for any JavaScript errors

-### GPX not matching photos
+### GPX tracks not matching photos
-- Verify GPX files have timestamps
+- Check if GPX files are loaded (visible in "Loaded Tracks" panel)
+- Verify time offset is correct (GPX usually UTC, camera may use local time)
+- Try adjusting the time offset: calculate timezone difference (e.g., +02:00:00 for UTC+2)
+- Apply main offset to all tracks or individual offset for specific tracks
-- Check that photo capture times are within ±5 minutes of GPX points
+- Photos match within ±5 minutes of adjusted GPX timestamps
-- Ensure EXIF capture time exists in photos
+- Check timezone awareness: system handles both timezone-aware and naive datetimes

+### Duplicate GPX tracks
+- The application automatically detects and skips duplicate track names
+- If you need to reload a track, remove it first then upload again

 ### Map not displaying
 - **OpenStreetMap**: Should work without any configuration